About Downtown Sparrow

 What we’re all about

 First and foremost, the Downtown Sparrow is a resource.
-It’s meant to be a place where reports, zines, magazines and all sorts of other media and data are stored in perpetuity for the public in accessible, transparent, and searchable formats.
+It’s meant to be a place where reports, zines, and all sorts of other media and data are stored in perpetuity for the public in accessible, transparent, and searchable formats.

 The founding data, primarily development mapping and elections material, was made possible through the culmination of work, over many decades, by volunteers from neighbourhood associations and community groups in all 6 of Hamilton’s Ward 2 neighbourhoods.

 For the time being, most of the information here is focused on Ward 2 but we hope to expand to Ward 1 and Ward 3 as our volunteer base grows.
 Downtown Sparrow is currently looking for folks to take on moderation and curation for some neighbourhoods in Wards 1 and 3.
 More immediate help is needed in Ward 3 in the Lansdale and Keith neighbourhoods and in Ward 1 in the Strathcona and Kirkendall neighbourhoods.

 The site’s content is aggregated, edited, and published by a small group of moderators.
 If you’re interested in joining the flock, send us a message.

 Why a sparrow?
 The idea was inspired by the many sparrows that frequent the holes in the walls at City Hall.
 They represent a constant presence, inquisitive nature, beautiful song, and watchful eye.